 - $0.40-$0.49/mile depending on the length of the haul

-To get a better idea of what the pay is like, Glassdoor offers some insight into how much Knight drivers earn:
+To get a better idea of what the pay is like, our 3rd-party surveys of 19 current or recent company drivers offer some insight into how much Knight drivers earn:

 The average pay listed on Glassdoor is competitive, and about on par with what most other trucking companies offer.
 But some drivers will earn more depending on where they’re located and the length of the haul.